EWOT vs HBOT: Which Oxygen Therapy Fits Your Health and Recovery Goals?

 Factor HBOT (Hyperbaric Oxygen Therapy) EWOT (Exercise With Oxygen Therapy)

-Mechanism 100% O2 at 1.3-3.0 ATA in sealed chamber.
+Mechanism 100% O2 at 1.3 to 3.0 ATA in a sealed chamber.
 Pressure forces O2 into plasma per Henry’s Law, independent of hemoglobin.
 Passive therapy.
-Breathing 90-95% O2 via mask during exercise at ambient pressure (1.0 ATA).
-Exercise increases cardiac output and blood flow, driving more oxygenated blood to tissues.
+Breathing 90 to 95% O2 via mask during exercise at ambient pressure (1.0 ATA).
+Exercise raises cardiac output and blood flow, driving more oxygenated blood to tissue.

-Tissue penetration Pressure-driven diffusion reaches hypoxic, edematous, and avascular tissues that blood flow alone cannot Relies on cardiovascular circulation — good for well-perfused tissues, limited in ischemic or avascular areas
+Tissue penetration Pressure-driven diffusion reaches hypoxic, edematous, and avascular tissue that blood flow alone cannot Relies on cardiovascular circulation.
+Good for well-perfused tissue, limited in ischemic or avascular areas

-Evidence level Strong — 14 FDA-approved conditions, hundreds of RCTs, Cochrane reviews Weak — no RCTs for commercial EWOT; closest data is supplemental O2 during exercise in COPD (small studies, mixed results)
+Evidence level Strong.
+14 FDA-cleared conditions, hundreds of RCTs, Cochrane reviews Limited.
+No RCTs for commercial EWOT.
+Closest data is supplemental O2 during exercise in COPD (small studies, mixed results)

 FDA status Cleared for 14 conditions Not an FDA-cleared medical device; sold as exercise/wellness equipment